CEI-lab/ece3400-2018/docs/lab1.md

 ### Grading

 Check the grading rubrics [here](./Grading/Lab_score.md).

 You need to document this lab thoroughly on your website, feel free to add ideas/comments this lab inspires regarding your future robot; the TA's will check the website by the deadline noted [here](./schedule.md).
+Since both sub-teams will be completing the same task during the lab, you are welcome to only document one of these on the website.

-Note that to encourage concise and engaging websites, we have a cap on the number of words allowed to discuss the lab: 2,000 (not including code snippets).
+Note that to encourage concise and engaging websites, we have a cap on the number of words allowed to discuss the lab: 2,000 (not including code snippets) - Feel free to write much less!
 You can easily make up for the lack of words by adding figures, photos, and videos with captions!

 Remember to have a TA note your attendance before heading out.